dwyl/flutter-phoenix-channels-demo/README.md

 ```

 We've added a simple `<div>` element
-with id `"loading`"
+with `id="loading"`
-with a text inside.
+with sample text inside.
 Inside this element we will show
 **an image** and a **text** that will change
 according to the different stage of the initialization process.

 If you run the web application again,
-you should see something like this.
+you should see something like this:

 ![final](https://user-images.githubusercontent.com/17494745/221218715-29e10501-0748-4ab0-9ea7-ce57eb6c5cec.gif)

 Looks a bit better, doesn't it?

-Let's see how the `Lighthouse` metrics are improved!
+Let's see how the `Lighthouse` metrics are improved:

 <img width="1206" alt="improved_lighthouse" src="https://user-images.githubusercontent.com/17494745/221225710-0ee26cb3-da6f-4dfd-93ac-bc3618dd7a46.png">